coderefinery/manuals/workshop-playbook.md

 # Workshop playbook

-This page can be seen as a master to-do of things that need to be considered when planning a CodeRefinery workshop.
+This page is a check list that we use when planning a CodeRefinery workshop with 300 or more participants.
 It may also help with the organization of other workshops.

-## Before the workshop

-### Organization team

-* Find dates that fit most people that indicated interest in the workshop;
-    * CodeRefinery Zulip chat is a good place to find those
-    * Also ask from known supporters (people organizing in-person or online exercise rooms)
-* Find people to fill core-roles of the organization team
-    * Registration coordinator
-    * Instructor coordinator
-    * Director/Broadcaster
-    * Host
+Please keep it brief and copy-paste-able to HackMD/HedgeDoc for the actual planning.

+## Find dates and distribute core roles

+- [ ] Find workshop dates.
+Do this 1 year in advance.
+Avoid school holidays if possible.
+- [ ] Distribute core roles (see below).

+## Role distribution

+Roles and their responsibilities.
+This does not mean that a person will do everything that is part of their responsibility, but they will make sure that their responsibilities are followed-up and not forgotten.

+Core roles:
+- [ ] Event director
+  - Create planning HackMD with all relevant links
+  - Distribute roles
+  - Add all sessions to CodeRefinery calendar separately
+  - Send calendar invite to all organizers, instructors, expert helpers, with all relevant links
-* Decide if certificates will be possible and what is needed for getting a certificate/credits (ask from partner universities)
+  - Decide if certificates will be possible and what is needed for getting a certificate/credits (ask from partner universities)
-* Find volunteer (co-)instructors; Zulip and "known associates"; also try to recruit new instructors from other channels
-* Distribute lessons
-    * via planning HackMD
-    * ask instructors to pick lessons, eg add their initials to lesson of interest
-    * minimum 2 instructors per lesson
-* remind instructors to also register for workshop
-* keep instructor onboarding
-    * remind to check issues and possibilities for adjustments, contributions of "their" lessons
-    * introduce CodeRefinery way of teaching if needed
-* set up and inform team about installation and exercise leader onboarding sessions
-* test and, if needed update installation instructions

-### Workshop page and other planning tools
+  - Summarize lessons learned and make it a blog post
+  - Coordinate post-workshop survey
+- [ ] Registration coordinator
+  - Creates and maintains Indico registration page for the event
+  - Responsible for registration page
   - Set up a workshop page from template, and add it to "upcoming courses"
-- Create planning HackMD
-    - provide all links to important pages there
-    - There are two HackMDs: one internal (but public) for organizers, one for workshop participants.
-The second can be made later.
+  - All communication with registrants
+  - Makes sure that individual learners and exercise leads know which team to join
+  - Reminds instructors and co-organizers to also register for workshop
+  - Updates indico auto-reply for last minute registrations
+  - Watches support email (Freshdesk) for requests/questions
+  - After the workshop:
-- Put workshop schedule on separate page
+    - port changes from workshop page to template page
+    - on CR website move from "upcoming" to "past"
+    - add viewing statistics to webpage
+- [ ] Director/broadcaster
+  - Responsible for the stream tech
+  - Uploading videos (does not do all the work but coordinates it)
+  - Ice-breakers
+  - Scene selection during stream
+  - Creates instructor Zoom and communicates it
+- [ ] Instructor coordinator
+  - Makes sure each lesson and session has co-instructors
+  - Briefs instructors to make sure learners get a good experience (lesson material, issues, style, screen share)
+  - Bugs instructors to get software install requirements in time
+  - Makes sure software install instructions work
+  - List instructors on the website
+  - Collaborates with exercise coordinator on on-boarding sessions
+- [ ] Exercise coordinator
+  - Creates exercise Zoom and communicates it
+  - Sets up and watches and helps at Zoom exercise rooms
+  - Is the link between learners, exercise leads, and expert helpers
+  - Makes sure exercise list is communicated
   - List all exercise leads (who consent to being listed) on the website
-- List instructors on the website
   - List expert helpers on the website

-### Workshop tools

-* create Zoom rooms and communicate their function and addresses
-    * instructor Zoom
-    * exercise Zoom
-* Set up Q&A HackMD (+ archive) with nice URL

-### Registration

-* Create indico event for registration handling
-    * Modify registration confirmation message to include links

-### Advertising

-- add all sessions to CodeRefinery calendar separately
-- Create/update advertising texts on the workshop page
-- CodeRefinery Twitter
-- Partner Twitter, retweet and own tweets
-    - Aalto Scientific Computing
-- Partner newsletter
-    - Sigma2
-    - SNIC
-    - ENCCS
-    - CSC
-- Partner websites training calendars
-    - CSC
-    - ENCCS
-    - UiB
-- Partner and other email lists
-    - Aalto STEM students
-    - Aalto triton users
-    - Delta doctoral network
-    - UiB researcher
-    - UiB HPC
-    - NERSK Bergen
-    - Bjerknes
-    - University of Oslo computational biology
-    - University of Oslo  Phd and Postdocs
-    - University of Oslo Dcince contact (?)
-    - Research institutes in all countries
-- Partner posters
-    - Aalto (CS,U,NBE,PHYS,VAARE)
-- Newsletter
+  - Creates learner HackMD (nice URL) with all relevant links
+  - Makes sure that each workshop day has a learner HackMD editor who edits and archives at the end of the day
+  - Collaborates with instructor coordinator on on-boarding sessions
+  - Drafts exercise leader onboarding summary email
+  - After the workshop remove the exercise repositories
+- [ ] Outreach and marketing lead
+  - Coordinates advertising (see below)
+  - Coordinates "mass" communication to participants during workshop (not answering 1-1 questions about registration status)
+  - Update relevant news on the workshop webpage
+  - After each workshop day, send summary and preparation for next day email to all (can be based on the website news and link there so that it can be updated)

+Instructors and co-instructors:
+- [ ] Intro
+- [ ] Git intro
+- [ ] Collaborative Git
+- [ ] Mini-intro
+- [ ] Reproducible research
+- [ ] Social coding
+- [ ] Jupyter
+- [ ] Documentation
+- [ ] Testing
+- [ ] Modular code development
+- [ ] Conclusion

+Supporting roles:
+- [ ] Expert helpers

+## Advertising channels

+Outreach and marketing lead (see above) coordinates this.
+It does not mean this person does everything but only makes sure that the information goes out.

+- [ ] Newsletter
+- [ ] Advertising texts on the workshop page
+- [ ] CodeRefinery Twitter and Mastodon
+- [ ] Partner Twitter, retweet and own tweets
+  - [ ] Aalto Scientific Computing
+- [ ] Partner newsletters
+  - [ ] Sigma2
+  - [ ] SNIC
+  - [ ] ENCCS
+  - [ ] CSC
+- [ ] Partner websites training calendars
+  - [ ] CSC
+  - [ ] ENCCS
+  - [ ] UiB
+- [ ] Partner and other email lists
+  - [ ] Aalto STEM students
+  - [ ] Aalto triton users
+  - [ ] Delta doctoral network
+  - [ ] UiB researcher
+  - [ ] UiB HPC
+  - [ ] NERSK Bergen
+  - [ ] Bjerknes
+  - [ ] University of Oslo computational biology
+  - [ ] University of Oslo  Phd and Postdocs
+  - [ ] University of Oslo Dcince contact (?)
+  - [ ] Research institutes in all countries
+- [ ] Partner posters
+  - [ ] Aalto (CS,U,NBE,PHYS,VAARE)

 **Targeted marketing**